shuds13/tulip-experiments/miniBUDE/log.md

 Simplified logic passes splendid step but fails in the linker when try to compile the generated file "undefined reference to `cudaMalloc'" suggesting that CUDA calls were not substitued properly.
 See linker_error1.txt.

+### fasten_simple_1.cu:

+Very simplified example that makes it through the full tool chain and produces output.